ibarwick/firebird_fdw/README.md

 working reliably, please be aware this is still very much work-in-progress;
 *USE AT YOUR OWN RISK*.

-`firebird_fdw` is designed to be compatible with PostgreSQL 9.2 ~ 11,
+`firebird_fdw` is designed to be compatible with PostgreSQL 9.2 ~ 12.
-and the latest release (1.1.0) works with PostgreSQL 12 (currently in beta).
 Write support is available in PostgreSQL 9.3 and later.
 It is not designed to work with forks of the main PostgreSQL community version.